Migratory Birds Enjoy Free Space Amid Reduced Human Activities - UrduPoint

 Reduced human activities outside due to COVID-19 lockdown has not only contributed to the revival of nature through lowering pollution level and limiting human interference but also provided an opportunity to the migratory birds to fly freely without any threat of poaching

-World Migratory Bird Day (WMBD) will be marked on May 9 (Saturday) worldwide through online campaigns and awareness events amid COVID-19 crisis to draw attention of the authorities toward conservation of migratory birds to save the ecosystem.
+World Migratory Bird Day (WMBD) was marked on May 9 (Saturday) worldwide through online campaigns and awareness events amid COVID-19 crisis to draw attention of the authorities toward conservation of migratory birds to save the ecosystem.

 World Migratory Bird Day is celebrated bi-annually on the second Saturday of May and October 10 globally to draw attention to the threats faced by migratory birds, their ecological importance, and the need for international cooperation to conserve them.